AutomatingSciencePipeline/Monorepo/docs/docs/tutorial/usage.md

 This contains a json file of what will be passed to the backend you can check it again here.
 Clicking next will bring up the Dispatch Page.
 Drop the .py or .jar file that you want the experiment to run on and click Dispatch to start the experiment.

+**Currently, does not tell you if the file is already in.
+So once you drag it in once, it should be processed.**

 ### Results

 While the system is generating the config files, this is what will appear on the dashboard:

 ![awaitingExpStart](https://user-images.githubusercontent.com/23245825/223901376-b047a2bc-9dc2-40d2-9d0e-6a0185f7f6cb.png)

-Once the experiment starts running trials the item on the dashboard will provide; how many trials are to be run, how many trials have been run so far, the number of successes and failures, and an estimation of how long it will take the experiment to complete.
+Once the experiment starts running trials the item on the dashboard will show the following:
+* The number of successes and failures
+* An estimation of how long it will take the experiment to complete
+* How many trials have been run so far
+* How many trials are to be run

 ![experimentInProgress](https://user-images.githubusercontent.com/23245825/223901790-f6476518-b0bf-4745-814a-c621dc564ac3.png)

-Once the experiment has completed you will be able to download the result.csv from the "Download Results" button which contains the output and the configuration used to get said result for each trial run.
+Once the experiment has completed, you will be able to download the result.csv from the "Download Results" button which contains the output and the configuration used to get said result for each trial run.

 If you had an extra file produced by the experiment, chose to keep the logs from the experiment, or chose to do any post processing, you will also be able to download a zip containing those files.